gregfrazier/team-member-picker/README.md

 In the above example, this means that if you have a list of 10 team members, you will have two rows of 5 in the member selection display.

 ## Known Issues
-1. Scaling of the window is sketchy.
-    - The addition of the roster loader was a last minute hack and needs work.
 1. It will crash if you keep pressing space bar after everyone is picked.
 1. The low resolution has the potential to make your eyes bleed.
 1. Doesn't work on mobile or any device lacking a keyboard.